holsee/holsee.github.io/source/_posts/2014-12-29-elixir-beam-otp.markdown

 Think Dave Thomas describes it best...

 "The Elixir Programming Language wraps functional programming with immutable state and an actor-based approach to concurrency in a tidy modern syntax.
-And it runs on the industrial-strength, high-performance, distributed Erlang VM (BEAM)."
+And it runs on the industrial-strength, high-performance, distributed Erlang VM."

 It has very powerful meta-programming capabilities through compile time expansion of macros and the dynamic power of the language.
 A good example of the developer productivity that can be gained is their use in the [routing system in the phoenix web framework](http://www.phoenixframework.org/v0.7.2/docs/routing).
 When learning about Elixir macros I found the '[Understanding Elixir Macros Series](http://www.theerlangelist.com/2014/06/understanding-elixir-macros-part-1.html)' by [Saša Jurić](https://twitter.com/sasajuric) to be very useful.

-### What is BEAM?
+### What is the Erlang VM & BEAM?

-BEAM is the name of the virtual machine where all Erlang code is executed.
+The "Erlang VM" is the name of the virtual machine where all Erlang code is executed.
 Every compiled Erlang file has the suffix .beam.
-The virtual machine is sometimes referred to as the emulator.

-There is also an implementation of Erlang which runs on the JVM, called [Erjang](https://github.com/krestenkrab/erjang/wiki), but I guess the less said about that the better as BEAM is really the awesome part if you ask me.
+There is also an implementation of Erlang which runs on the JVM, called [Erjang](https://github.com/krestenkrab/erjang/wiki), but I guess the less said about that the better as the Erlang VM is really the awesome part if you ask me.

-When you compile Elixir code it is converted to .beam format, which allows it to be executed on the BEAM VM.
+When you compile Elixir code it is converted to .beam format, which allows it to be executed on the Erlang VM.

 ### What is OTP?